 Besides being beautiful on its own, Pokhara is a great transit for different short and long scenic trekking routes that can be done around Nepal.
 Also, Pokhara is the endpoint to relax after completing the world-famous Annapurna Circuit Trek (AC Trek).
 There are different treks—that range from easy to demanding—available for travelers of every energy level.
 You can simply enjoy a day or two in Pokhara relaxing at the lakeside and visiting nearby attractions or enjoying outdoor activities like hiking, paragliding, boating, zip-lining, bungee-jumping, etc.

-Since I am a native of Pokhara, I know a thing or two about it, (wait!
-I am not boasting by the way.) and can help you choose the right way of visiting tourist places in Pokhara; the best trekking trails to go for, and best itineraries to follow.
-Because it’s easy to fall in a tourist trap and spend extra time and money visiting worthless places or from the unnecessary extension of an itinerary by travel and tour agencies (BE AWARE!).
-In this Pokhara travel guide, I will present you my best tips to make your vacation in Pokhara a memorable one.
-This travel guide to Pokhara will give you information on how to get to Pokhara, where you should start, what you should see and do, where you should stay and a lot of information on different places to visit while you are vacationing in Pokhara.
+Since I am a native of Pokhara, I know a thing or two about the top places to visit in Pokhara (Wait!
+I am not boasting by the way.), and can help you choose the right way to visit tourist places that are considered favorite in Pokhara; the best trekking trails to go for, and best itineraries to follow.
+Because it’s easy to fall into a tourist trap and spend extra time and money visiting worthless places or from the unnecessary extension of an itinerary by travel and tour agencies (BE AWARE!).
+In this Pokhara travel guide, I will present you with my best tips to make your vacation in Pokhara a memorable one.
+This travel guide to Pokhara will give you information on how to get to Pokhara, where you should start, what you should see and do, where you should stay, and a lot of information on different places to visit while you are vacationing in Pokhara.

 How to get to Pokhara?

-Kathmandu, the capital city of Nepal, is the only place (to date) that receives international flights.
-Flying straight to Pokhara from Kathmandu on a domestic flight is the most convenient and fastest way—around 25 minutes flight duration—to reach there but little expensive (around $120) than other options (obviously).
+Kathmandu, the capital city of Nepal, is the place that receives most of the international flights.
+Flying straight to Pokhara from Kathmandu on a domestic flight is the most convenient and fastest way—around 25 minutes flight duration—to reach there but little expensive (around $78) than other options (obviously).

-If you are traveling on a budget and if you are not on a tight schedule, buses can be an affordable option (around $6).
-But, traveling in Nepal by roads can be unpredictable and irksome sometimes due to traffic jams—that you may encounter in between the journey—and bumpy roads.
+If you are traveling on a budget, and if you are not on a tight schedule, buses can be an affordable option (around $8).
+But, traveling in Nepal by road can be unpredictable and irksome sometimes due to traffic jams—that you may encounter in between the journey—and bumpy roads.
 And you may have to wait hours before the journey resumes.
 You should be prepared for such circumstances.

-Pokhara is a 7-hour drive (if there is no jam) west of Kathmandu and 3-hour drive north of Chitwan linked by meandering and modest roads.
+Pokhara is a 7-hour drive (if there is no jam) west of Kathmandu and a 3-hour drive north of Chitwan linked by meandering and modest roads.
 Air-conditioned tourist buses (which I recommend) run their services from Kathmandu and are generally safe and clean in comparison to other means.
 All tourist buses depart at the same time from Sorhakhutte, near Thamel at around 7 AM daily.
-Book well in advance because a ticket might get sold out too quick during peak tourist season and festival season in Nepal, which last from September–October.
+Book well in advance because a ticket might get sold out too quickly during peak tourist season and festival season in Nepal, which last from September to October.